ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 So you can import and export your Stitch applications and put them in a source control of your choice.

 # Meet the experts
-At the conference you had the chance to book a 20 minute session with a MongoDB experts.
+At the conference you had the chance to book a 20 minute session with a MongoDB expert.
 This was of great help in getting to know the new MongoDB Aggregation Pipeline builder.
 The expert also gave some more tips in "thinking noSQL".